tiktok/sparo/apps/website/docs/pages/ci_commands/overview.md

   _Shallow clone is a common alternative, however it has trouble supporting operations such as incremental build or publishing that require comparison with a base branch._

-- Spare checkout is configured, and the [skeleton folders](../reference/skeleton_folders.md) are included.
+- Sparse checkout is configured, and the [skeleton folders](../reference/skeleton_folders.md) are included.

 Currently two subcommands are supported for CI: